 - Auto-disassembly is NOT triggered during sales orders.
 You may have to manually disassemble a product in order for its components to be made available for a sales order.

-NOTE: Only FIFO, FIFO-Batch and Special-Batch costing methods support auto-disassembly.
+NOTE: Only FIFO, FIFO-Batch, FIFO-Special and Special-Batch costing methods support auto-disassembly.

 To disassemble an item automatically:

 - Navigate to Inventory → Products.